Korean musicians in Japan: KARA

 The group received the "Best Hallyu Star Award" at the 2012 Golden Disk Awards and Seoul Music Awards for their success in promoting K-pop in Japan.
 Kara's success continued into 2012 with the release of "Speed Up / Girl's Power".
 Following the release of the single, it was reported that the group had sold more than one million physical copies of their singles in Japan, making them the third South Korean artist to do so after BoA and TVXQ.
 KARA held a concert at Tokyo Dome on January 6, 2013.
 This made the group the first female South Korean act to hold a concert at this particular venue.
-KARA continued to released music and tour in Japan in 2013, but their popularity began to decline in 2014 following the departure of members Jiyoung and Nicole.
+KARA continued to release music and tour in Japan in 2013, but their popularity began to decline in 2014 following the departure of members Jiyoung and Nicole.
 The group's final performance in Japan was held on September 29, 2015, as part of their 3rd Japanese tour, before ultimately disbanding at the beginning of 2016.